ElizabethMatrix/GLOBAL-ELECTRONIC-RETAILERS-ANALYSIS/README.md

 # GLOBAL-ELECTRONIC-RETAILERS-ANALYSIS
 This project demonstrates my skills in data cleaning, visualization, and analysis using  Power BI on retail sales data.

-📊 Global Electronic Retailers - Weekly Report Reporting Period: Monday, Dec 30 – Sunday, Jan 5, 2020
+📊 Global Electronic Retailers - Sales Report

 🔍 Overview
-This dashboard presents a weekly snapshot of key performance indicators for Global Electronic Retailers, focusing on product sales, customer activity, and profitability across various regions and product categories.
+This dashboard presents a  snapshot of key performance indicators for Global Electronic Retailers, focusing on product sales, customer activity, and profitability across various regions and product categories.

 🛍️ Sales Performance Highlights
 Metric	Value